zackw/cxxfmt/README.md

   pointer will print the integer corresponding to its bit representation.

-* Any other mismatch will cause the type code to be ignored, but the library will emit VT-100 reverse video escape sequences around the mismatched datum, so you notice the problem.
+* Any other mismatch will cause the mismatched datum to be printed as if there had been no type code, but surrounded by VT-220 reverse video escapes.

 ## Future directions